 Ben Frazier, president of the Northside Coalition of Jacksonville and one of the plaintiffs in the lawsuit, blasted City Council members for the decision.

 In a statement, he said: “City officials have no business wasting thousands of taxpayer dollars to go back to court to fight their own constituents.
 They should just start all over again and come up [with] a fair plan!
 How much has the city wasted in legal fees already?
 It’s sad but they will probably waste even more taxpayer dollars just to fight taxpayers on city council redistricting.”

 “The federal court was clear: The City Council’s mapmaking was the product of intentional racial gerrymandering.
 It’s the city’s duty to draw [a] legal map that affords all Jacksonville residents equal representation.
 If they abdicate that duty, we will continue working with the court to ensure Jaxsons have a fair map for the 2023 elections.”

 The city must enact new maps by Nov.
 8, and then plaintiffs can object and propose their own maps by Nov.
 18.

 This story is published through a partnership between Jacksonville Today and The Tributary.

 Happening Now Sheriff candidate Lakesha Burton told to stop wearing JSO uniform in ads Duval County sheriff candidate Lakesha Burton — no longer a member of the Jacksonville Sheriff’s Office — has been ordered to stop wearing her uniform in campaign ads.
 The current sheriff, Pat Ivey, sent Burton a letter this month saying she was violating municipal code by wearing her uniform in ads after retiring.
-“Should you continue with this conduct, the ...
+Jacksonville Today thanks our sponsors.
+Become one. ...
 Read More